Skip to main content

 1. PURPOSE AND SCOPE

-1.1 This Data Retention Policy sets out how [Org Name] manages the retention and secure disposal of personal data and business records in compliance with the General Data Protection Regulation (EU) 2016/679 (GDPR), the Data Protection Acts 1988–2018, and other applicable Irish and EU legislation.
+1.1 This Data Retention Policy sets out how [Organisation Name] manages the retention and secure disposal of personal data and business records in compliance with the General Data Protection Regulation (EU) 2016/679 (GDPR), the Data Protection Acts 1988–2018, and other applicable Irish and EU legislation.

-1.2 This Policy applies to all personal data processed by [Org Name], whether held in electronic or paper format, and to all staff, contractors, and third parties who process data on behalf of the organisation.
+1.2 This Policy applies to all personal data processed by [Organisation Name], whether held in electronic or paper format, and to all staff, contractors, and third parties who process data on behalf of the organisation.

 2. RETENTION PRINCIPLES